hjson/hjson/pages/index.md

 {
   # specify rate in requests/second
   "rate": 1000
-  // js style comments are supported as well
+  // maybe you prefer js style comments
+  /* or if you feel old fashioned */
 }
 ```